WA Portland OR Zone Forecast

 and Indian Heaven Wilderness

 10 mph.
-Chance of rain near 100 percent.
-Rainfall amounts a tenth
+Chance of rain 90 percent.
+Rainfall amounts a tenth to a

-5 to 10 mph.
-Chance of rain 50 percent.
-Rainfall amounts around a
+midnight.
+West wind 5 to 10 mph.
+Chance of rain 70 percent.

 .THURSDAY...Sunny.
 Free air freezing level 11000 feet, increasing